 We specialize in workers’ comp claims and have helped many clients get compensated for their work-related injuries or illness.
-If you need a committed workers’ compensation attorney in Fort Lauderdale to help you win workers’ compensation benefits, we are the law professionals to hire.
+If you need a committed attorney to help you win the maximum medical improvement in Ft.
+Lauderdale, then we are the law professional to hire.
 Call us at (786) 686-2857 to schedule a non-obligatory consultation and learn how we can help.

 Table of Contents

 Maximum Medical Improvement or MMI is a provision within the workers’ compensation invoked when an employee sustains work-related injuries or illnesses are beyond any medical help, meaning the victim will endure pain or disability caused by the injury since there is no effective treatment available.
 You will be eligible to seek the MMI if your doctor says nothing more can be done beyond what has already been done to help you get better.

 The maximum medical improvement will arise while an injured victim receives treatment or has been treated several, but issues keep arising.
 In such a case, the victim will be assigned a Permanent Partial Disability rating calculated using a State legislated formula.